Explore the options below to learn more about the special programs available at Mirus.

 Q: How is a student considered for a 504 plan?

-Answer: A student with a physical or emotional disability, or who is recovering from a chemical dependency, or who has an impairment such as Attention Deficit Disorder that restricts one or more major life activity.
+Answer: A student with a physical or emotional disability, or who is recovering from a chemical dependency, or who has an impairment such as Attention Deficit Disorder that restricts one or more major life activities.

 Q: What are examples of “major life activities?”